Matlpb/Tree-Model-Comparison-Regression/README.md

 ### 3. Use the API

-Enter the data of your choice on the interface.
-The required fields and their types will be indicated, preventing incorrect data input.
-Any columns left unfilled will be set as NaN and then encoded as 0 in the file `X_test_transformed.csv`.
-The user can choose the model for prediction and then click on "Predict."
+The user can enter their own data on the interface.
+The required fields and their types will be displayed, preventing incorrect data input.
+Any columns left unfilled will be set as NaN and encoded as 0 in the file X_test_transformed.csv.
+The user can then select the model for prediction and click on "Predict."

-If the user does not want to enter data manually, they can input a number at the end of the form (corresponding to the number of the line in the "test.csv" file), click "Load Raw," choose the model, and then click "Predict."
+If the user does not wish to enter data manually, they can input a number corresponding to a line in the "test.csv" file, click "Load Raw," select the model, and then click "Predict."

-If the user initially enters a number but later wants to input custom data, they should delete the field "Enter a number between 1-1450," click "Load Raw," enter the desired data, and then click "Predict."
+If the user initially enters a number but later wishes to input custom data, they can delete the field "Enter a number between 1-1450," click "Load Raw," enter the desired data, and then click "Predict."

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 All contributions are welcome!